ENV2103 Hydraulics I

 If students submit assignments after the due date without (prior) approval of the examiner then a penalty of 5% of the total marks gained by the student for the assignment may apply for each working day late up to ten working days at which time a mark of zero may be recorded.
 No assignments will be accepted after model answers have been posted.

 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade in a course a student must obtain at least 50% of the total weighted marks for the course.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks (or grades) obtained for each of the summative assessment items in the course.

-Restricted Examination: Candidates are allowed access only to specific materials during a restricted examination.
+In a Restricted Examination, candidates are allowed access only to specific materials during the examination.
 The only materials that candidates may use in the restricted examination for this course are: writing materials (non-electronic and free from material which could give the student an unfair advantage in the examination); a scientific calculator which is non-programmable, that does not hold textual information and cannot display graphs.
-Approved list from http://www.boardofstudies.nsw.edu.au/hsc_exams/calculators.html
+Approved list from: http://www.boardofstudies.nsw.edu.au/hsc_exams/calculators.html

 Examination period when Deferred/Supplementary examinations will be held: